-- 29 The ISOU potential contaminants of concern (PCOCs) selected as the starting point for the - 30 RI/BRA at the SLDS ISOU were the same radionuclides and metals identified as contaminants - of concern (COCs) in the 1998 ROD.
-A COC is a MED/AEC-related contaminant identified in - 32 the 1998 ROD as requiring response action for accessible soil for protection of human health or - welfare of the environment.
-The COCs in the 1998 ROD are: actinium (Ac)-227, protactinium - 34 (Pa)-231, Ra-226, Ra-228, Th-228, Th-230, Th-232, U-235, and U-238 site-wide, and the metal - 35 contaminants including arsenic, cadmium, and uranium metal in historical ore processing areas. - 36 Regarding the Group 1 Properties that are the subject of this PP, and that were previously - 37 identified in Table 2-1, radiological COCs were not identified at many of the accessible portions - 38 of the properties because these portions were found to be non-impacted by past MED/AEC- - 39 related contamination.
-In other words, accessible portions of the following properties were - 40 determined to meet the requirements of the 1998 ROD without the need for remedial actions: - DT-15, DT-34, most of the South of Angelrodt properties (DT-5, DT-13, DT-14, DT-16, and - DT-18), and most of the West of Broadway properties (DT-20, DT-21, DT-22, DT-23, DT-24, - 43 DT-25, DT-26, DT-27, DT-28, DT-30, DT-31, DT-35, DT-36, Plant 1, Plant 3, Plant 8, Plant 11
+The ISOU potential contaminants of concern (PCOCs) selected as the starting point for the RI/BRA at the SLDS ISOU were the same radionuclides and metals identified as contaminants of concern (COCs) in the 1998 ROD.
+A COC is a MED/AEC-related contaminant identified in the 1998 ROD as requiring response action for accessible soil for protection of human health or welfare of the environment.
+The COCs in the 1998 ROD are: actinium (Ac)-227, protactinium (Pa)-231, Ra-226, Ra-228, Th-228, Th-230, Th-232, U-235, and U-238 site-wide, and the metal contaminants including arsenic, cadmium, and uranium metal in historical ore processing areas.

+Regarding the Group 1 Properties that are the subject of this PP, and that were previously identified in Table 2-1, radiological COCs were not identified at the accessible portions of the following properties because these portions were found to meet the requirements of the 1998 ROD without the need for remedial actions: DT-15, DT-34, most of the South of Angelrodt properties (DT-5, DT-13, DT-14, DT-16, and DT-18), and most of the West of Broadway properties (DT-20, DT-21, DT-22, DT-23, DT-24, DT-25, DT-26, DT-27, DT-28, DT-30, DT-35, DT-36, Plant 3, Plant 8, Plant 11 and the parking lots).
+Accessible soil areas that were found to be impacted by COCs have been remediated and now meet the requirements of the 1998 ROD, as discussed in Section 3.8.

-- and the parking lots).
-Accessible soil areas that were found to be impacted by COCs have been - 2 remediated and now meet the requirements of the 1998 ROD, as discussed in Section 3.8. - 3 PCOCs were identified in ISOU media at the Group 1 Properties that are the subject of this PP. - 4 Consequently, these properties were further evaluated in the RI/BRA.
-The results of the RI/BRA - 5 were used to evaluate risks associated with ISOU media at all properties and property groups - 6 included in this PP. As discussed later in Section 5.2, the BRA concluded that the combined - 7 ISOU and accessible media within each of the Group 1 Properties do not contain MED/AEC- - 8 related contaminants at levels requiring a response action (i.e., they do not pose an unacceptable - 9 risk to human health or the environment) and therefore, there are no COCs for the Group 1 - 10 Properties. - No source materials or principal threat wastes are present at the SLDS ISOU.
+PCOCs were identified in ISOU media at the Group 1 Properties that are the subject of this PP. Consequently, these properties were further evaluated in the RI/BRA.
+The results of the RI/BRA were used to evaluate risks associated with ISOU media at all properties and property groups included in this PP. As discussed later in Section 5.2, the BRA concluded that the combined ISOU and accessible media within each of the Group 1 Properties do not contain MED/AEC-related contaminants at levels requiring a response action (i.e., they do not pose an unacceptable risk to human health or the environment) and therefore, there are no COCs for the Group 1 Properties.

+No source materials or principal threat wastes are present at the SLDS ISOU.

-12 3.8 CHARACTERISTICS OF THE SELECTED PROPERTIES
+3.8 CHARACTERISTICS OF THE SELECTED PROPERTIES